Port of Muskogee: Muskogee City-County Port Authority

 The governments of Muskogee County and the City of Muskogee, Oklahoma cooperated in the formation of the Muskogee City-County Port Authority, whose principal responsibility is to promote the construction of the inland port's facilities and to recruit cargo-handling, warehousing, and transportation industries to use them.
 One of its earliest achievements was to break ground for the $2.5 million Muskogee Industrial Park.
 The port opened for business on December 31, 1970, and the first commercial barge docked there on January 3, 1971.

 Facilities

 The port includes a concrete wharf that is 350 feet long and twenty mooring dolphins that line another 3000 feet of the waterfront.

 Tenants

 On January 22, 2025, ground was broken on the Stardust Power Inc. $1.2 billion lithium refinery near the Port.
 The initial production line will produce up to 25,000 metric tons of battery-grade lithium per year, with a projected second phase doubling that capacity.

 Port of Muskogee Railroad

-The Port of Muskogee Railroad (reporting mark: PMR) provides daily service over 5.5 miles of tracks to port industries for Class 1 interchange, cargo transfer and storage.
+The Port of Muskogee Railroad provides daily service over 8,1 miles of tracks to port industries for Class 1 interchange, cargo transfer and storage.
 Both the Union Pacific Railroad and BNSF Railway offer mainline service to the port.